By Anna Scandella

 Innovation is built into Design Thinking from the start, as it encourages the exploration of various radical approaches to a single problem, and utilises user responses to hone a crafted solution.
 By taking multiple possibilities for your users to test, you drill deeper into their needs and wants, catch edge cases before they catch you, and pick up on things they didn’t even know they needed.
 Adopted company-wide, it facilitates team collaboration, and maximises collective knowledge, giving everyone the opportunity to suggest approaches and iterating on the results.

-When we pick up a project, our immediate focus is on who your users are: what problems do they face, and how can we solve them?
-In taking a Design Thinking approach to your problems, we make sure that we (and you) are putting your customers first, which is all the more vital in the age of social media, viral stories and bad PR.
+When we develop apps and digital products, our immediate focus is on who your users are: what problems do they face, and how can we solve them?
+Using a Design Thinking approach to your problems, we make sure that we (and you) are putting your customers first, which is all the more vital in the age of social media, viral stories and bad PR.

 In case you're wondering, Pocketworks is a software consultancy that specialises in mobile apps.